Guides for SE student projects »

 Basics

-You use a build file (named build.gradle) to describe how Gradle should behave for a project, using the the following three mechanisms.
+You use a build file (named build.gradle) to describe how Gradle should behave for a project, using the following three mechanisms.

 1. Plugins extend the functionality of Gradle.
 For example, the java plugin adds support for Java projects.